neos/form/Documentation/Guide/source/adjusting-form-output.rst

 Together, presets (with parent presets) and form element types (with supertypes) form a very flexible foundation to customize the rendering in any imaginable way, as we will explore in the remainder of this guide.

+.. note:: If multiple super types are specified, they are evaluated from *left to right*, i.e. later super types override previous definitions.

 Creating a Custom Preset
 ------------------------